Raven-biosciences/chemX_docs/docs/tutorial.md

 Each modelling task is summarised in the heatmap with rows indicating a particular view of your data - either the raw data you uploaded or a transformation of that data - and columns indicating the featurizer used during modelling.
 By default, regression models are compared by their R² performance, but you can easily compare them by their mean absolute error (MAE) or their Spearman correlation coefficient (CC) by clicking the respective buttons above the heatmap.
 For classification models, the area under the ROC curve is shown by default, but the area under the precision-recall curve can also be used as evaluation metric.

-Each cell represents a series of automated machine leattning modelling where a wide range of machine learning algorithms are tried out and hyperparameters are optimized for each one.
-When the best algorithm and hyperparameter set has been identified, modelling is performed using many different data splits and folds (i.e. division of the data into training- and test sets, a process known as generalized cross validation) to ensure a robust model and overfitting is further prevented by a bootstrap bias correction cross validation algorithm that corrects the performance estimate.
+Each cell represents a series of automated machine learning modelling where a wide range of machine learning algorithms are tried out and hyperparameters are optimized for each one.
+When the best algorithm and hyperparameter set has been identified, modelling is performed using many different data splits and folds (i.e. division of the data into training- and test sets, a process known as generalized cross validation) to ensure a robust model.
+Overfitting is further prevented by a bootstrap bias correction cross validation algorithm that corrects the performance estimate.
 The number of data splits and folds depends on the size of your dataset and the balance between categories.
 The mean performance from this series of splits is what is shown in the cell.

 Be aware that the best regression model may not be the model with the highest R².
 A few things to consider:

 1. When models are trained multiple times using different data splits for training and testing sets the calculated performance varies to some extent.
 Therefore, when comparing model performance, the variation should be considered too to assess if two models actually perform differently.
 Use the reported 95% confidence interval for each model; if the intervals of the models do not overlap their performances are significantly different.
 Be aware that the opposite is not necessarily the case!
 2. Two models with significantly different R² values may not have significantly different MAE and vice versa.
 3. Consider how you intend to use the model down the line.
 Will it be used as a quick filter on large molecule libraries?
-If so, then it might be best to choose a slightly less predictive model that uses a quicker featurizert and is much faster to screen with.
+If so, then it might be best to choose a slightly less predictive model that uses a quicker featurizer and is much faster to screen with.
-4. Ensure that the model didn’t pick up on random correlations between target parameter and features e.g. when training a model that predicts orbital energies, a simple featurizer like RDKit descriptors does not encode the chemical complexity necessary to predict quantum mechanical properties.
+4. Ensure that the model did not pick up on random correlations between target parameter and features e.g. when training a model that predicts orbital energies, a simple featurizer like RDKit descriptors does not encode the chemical complexity necessary to predict quantum mechanical properties.
 For more information on how to assess this, go to the “Probing the model” section of this tutorial.

 ??? info "Extended information: Machine learning algorithms and hyperparameters"
     ChemX tries out the following machine learning algorithms: decision trees, Ridge regression, random forests, and support vector machines.

-    While training models, an algorithm will optimize its parameters, e.g. the slope and intercept for a linear regression, but the algorithm’s hyperparameters are set before training and each algorithm has its own et of hyperparameters that adjusts how it models the data.
+    While training models, an algorithm will optimize its parameters, e.g. the slope and intercept for a linear regression, but the algorithm’s hyperparameters are set before training and each algorithm has its own set of hyperparameters that adjusts how it models the data.
 For example, for a random forest algorithm, hyperparameters include number of trees, leaf size, splitting criteria to name a few.

 ??? info "Extended information: The R² metric"
-    The R² metric used in chemX is calculated as one minus the ratio of the mean squared error (MSE) of the model predictions over the MSE of the trivial model predictions (constant number).
+    The R² metric used in ChemX is calculated as one minus the ratio of the mean squared error (MSE) of the model predictions over the MSE of the trivial model predictions (constant number).
 A value of 1 indicates perfect predictions, while values around 0 indicate that the regression results are no different than the trivial approach of constantly predicting the average value of the outcome.
 Negative values indicate that the model is worse than the trivial approach.

     The reported R² is therefore not the classic R² many of us have learned in school when learning to fit regression models.